 STEP 5 – Appear before your Session

-After you have submitted these forms to your Clerk of Session, set a date where you can meet and interview with the Session of your church.
+After you have submitted these forms to your Clerk of Session, set a date when you can meet and interview with the Session members of your church.
 It is important that they hear your call story.

-STEP 6 – Send paperwork to the presbytery
+STEP 6 – Submit paperwork to the presbytery

 After your endorsement by your Session, the following documents must be on file with the presbytery office before your Inquiry interview can be scheduled.
 Your file becomes a permanent part of your PC(USA) record.

-Forms 1A, 1B,1B-1, 1C, 2A and 2B – Make sure that they are completely filled out and then ask the clerk of your Session to mail them to the presbytery office.
-The Clerk shall fill out Form 1D on behalf of the Session and should include it with the other forms.
+Forms 1A, 1B, 1B-1, 1C, 2A & 2B – Make sure these forms are completely filled out, and then email them to the presbytery office.
+The Clerk will fill out Form 1D on behalf of the Session and email it separately to the presbytery.

 Criminal Background Check Release Form – In addition, there is a form that allows a member of the Grace Presbytery staff to conduct a criminal background check.
-This is standard policy of presbytery and cannot be waived.
-This will not cost you anything.
 Be advised that if there is a positive hit on your background check, it does not necessarily preclude you from coming under care of Grace Presbytery.
-In such an event, a member of presbytery staff and/or the moderator of CPM will have a conversation with you regarding that past incident.
+In such an event, a member of presbytery staff and/or the moderator of CPM will have a conversation with you regarding any past incidents.